 X-Men Origins: Wolverine

-Bolt appears as part of Stryker's team of Mutants.
-He was first trying to find Adamantium.
-After Wolverine left, they began to look for mutants to kidnap.
-He was killed years later by Sabretooth.
+Chis Bradly appears as part of Stryker's team of Mutants.
+He was their main means of communication & vehicle operations during their first mission in trying to find Adamantium.
+After Wolverine left, the team fell to the wayside while its remnants began looking for mutants to kidnap.
+Bolt spent his later years working as a carnival performer before he was later killed by Sabretooth.